 By default, the client library in MySQL binary distributions is compiled with ENABLED_LOCAL_INFILE disabled.
-(Prior to MySQL 5.7.6, it was enabled by default.)
 If you compile MySQL from source, configure it with ENABLED_LOCAL_INFILE disabled or enabled based on whether clients that make no explicit arrangements should have LOCAL capability disabled or enabled, respectively.